Teargas shells lobbed at protesting farmers at Shambhu border to halt march | Law-Order

 Haryana Police authorities are asking the protesting farmers not to proceed further, citing prohibitory orders imposed under section 163 of the Bharatiya Nagarik Suraksha Sanhita (BNSS).

-Some of the farmers were seen uprooting iron nails and barbed wire from the road as they covered their faces with wet jute bags to avoid the smoke.
+Some of the farmers were seen uprooting iron nails and barbed wire from the road and covering teargas shells with wet jute bags.

 The farmers claimed that Haryana security personnel fired teargas shells on a group of protesters who wanted to move ahead peacefully.